 a child is born to two people - both are responsible for its care

-a recent protest took place outside the courtroom in truro - a city in nova scotia, canada - when a father of two considered it wrong that he should alone be responsible for paying child support and that the court had the right to demand to see evidence of his financial status.
+A protest took place outside the courtroom in Truro - a city in Nova Scotia, Canada - when a father of two considered it wrong that he should alone be responsible for paying child support and that the court had the right to demand to see evidence of his financial status.

 Under the family court system in Canada, only the payer is expected to provide financial details.
 Only when it comes to spousal support are both parties expected to present their financial status.

-Unlike in Canada, child support is worked out to support sharing by parents and the contribution both parents make through the direct care they give and the costs that entails.
+Unlike in Canada, child support is worked out to support sharing by parents and the contribution both parents make through the direct care they give and the costs that entail.

-If you care for your child between 65 and 85 percent of the time as the primary care giver you might be entitled to receive 100 percent of the Family Tax Benefit and parents are not assessed to provide child support if they provide in excess of 65 percent of the care.
+If you care for your child between 65 and 85 percent of the time as the primary caregiver, you might be entitled to receive 100 percent of the Family Tax Benefit and parents are not assessed to provide child support if they provide more than 65 percent of the care.
 Additionally, if you provide care for your child or children more than 86 percent of the time, you may be entitled to 100 percent of Family Tax Benefit.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.